wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 4.2.3
 Stable Tag: 8.6.2.1

-Looking to improve your shared content on social sites?
-Make sure your shares look great on all social sites - no matter how your content is shared!
+Want to improve your shared content?
+NGFB makes sure your content looks its best on all social websites - no matter how it's shared or re-shared!

 == Description ==